maniaphobic/static-tmux/README.md

 This repo contains everything one needs to compile tmux as a self-contained static binary, namely:

-  - Source code:
-    - tmux 1.8 and its dependencies:
+  - Source code for tmux 1.9a and its dependencies:
     - libevent 2.0.21
     - ncurses 5.9
   - Makefiles

 This renders it suitable for deployment to environments lacking